-'''

-[{Application, [{Par, Val}]} | IncludeFile].
+[{Application, [{Par, Val}]} | File].

-'''

-IncludeFile = string()
+File = string()

-Name of a .config file.
-The extension .config can be omitted.
+Name of another .config file.
+Extension .config can be omitted.
 It is recommended to use absolute paths.
-If a relative path is used in a sys.config, IncludeFile is searched, first, relative to the sys.config directory, then relative to the current working directory of the emulator.
-If a relative path is used in a -configfd configuration, IncludeFile is searched, first, relative to the dictionary containing the boot script (see also the -boot command-line argument) for the emulator, then relative to the current working directory of the emulator.
-This makes it possible to use sys.config for pointing out other .config files in a release or in a node started manually using -config or -configfd with the same result whatever the current working directory is.
+If a relative path is used, File is searched, first, relative from sys.config directory, then relative to the current working directory of the emulator, for backward compatibility.
+This allow to use a sys.config pointing out other .config files in a release or in a node started manually using -config ... with same result whatever the current working directory.

-When traversing the contents of a sys.config or a -configfd configuration and a filename is encountered, its contents are read and merged with the result so far.
+When traversing the contents of sys.config and a filename is encountered, its contents are read and merged with the result so far.
 When an application configuration tuple {Application, Env} is found, it is merged with the result so far.
-Merging means that new parameters are added and existing parameter values are overwritten.
+Merging means that new parameters are added and existing parameter values overwritten.